 You need an experienced and knowledgeable attorney to help you navigate any legal or financial obligations with the money once you settle and, hopefully, work with the lien holders to increase the amount in your pocket.

 Because of the media attention that select lawsuits have received, we are all very much aware that plaintiffs, in some cases, receive very large verdicts or settlements.
 That withstanding, multimillion-dollar settlements are far from the norm.
 In reality, only 4 percent of all plaintiffs are awarded $1 million or more.
-In fact the median award is roughly $31,000 and according to the Department of Justice’s Bureau of Justice Statistics, the amount of compensation plaintiffs receive for injury settlements has actually been decreasing.
+In fact the median award is roughly $31,000 and according to the Department of Justice’s Bureau of Justice Statistics, the number of compensation plaintiffs receive for injury settlements has actually been decreasing.
 So, once again I am sorry to burst the bubble, but the chances of winning any perceived “lawsuit lottery” do not exist.
 There is no such lottery – just full and fair compensation.

-That being said, the value of an injury case is contingent on a variety of factors including, but not limited to the seriousness of injuries, the cost of current and future medical care, whether the victim has suffered permanent impairment, lost income as a result of the injury, pain and strain on emotional well being and the amount of insurance coverage available.
+That being said, the value of an injury case is contingent on a variety of factors including, but not limited to the seriousness of injuries, the cost of current and future medical care, whether the victim has suffered permanent impairment, lost income as a result of the injury, pain, and strain on emotional well being and the amount of insurance coverage available.

 Business groups, insurance companies advocating tort reform have been largely successful in brain washing the general public to believe that; in compensating injury victims, the public would pay the ultimate price with decreased employment, lower corporate spending on research and development as well as increased premiums, and taxes.
 Shockingly, even the 2004 Economic Report of the President falsely claimed that: “Tort liability leads to lower spending on research and development, higher health care costs, and job losses.”
 In researching these claims, one would find each of these allegations to be false.
 Actually, according to the Economic Policy institute, there is no correlation between the “inflated estimates of the costs of the tort system and corporate profits, product quality, productivity, or research and development spending.”
 In fact, the study suggested the opposite, concluding, “significant tort reform change would be more likely to slow employment growth than to promote it.
 Endlessly repeating that so-called ‘tort reform’ will create jobs does not make it true.”
 So, ask yourself, do you really believe insurance companies would lower premiums if fewer injury claimants sought justice?
 Unfortunately, the answer is no. On average, the liability premium is higher in states that have implemented legislation meant to cap damage awards than those states that have not.
 Essentially this propaganda is an opportunistic strategy used by big businesses to take advantage of a volatile economic climate and ultimately avoid liability for wrong doings.